collegiumv/cv_doc_new/docs/lounge/kitchen.md

   * All food should be stored in a sturdy, spill-proof container (it must have a lid!).
   * All food items must be labeled with your full name and have the date on which they were brought clearly shown.

 Food which is not labeled will be unceremoniously discarded.
-Food which has been stored for longer than approxomately 3 days will also be discarded.
+Food which has been stored for longer than approximately 3 days will also be discarded.
 While these timelines are not strict, they will be enforced as such.

 The larger refrigerator also contains 2 Brita water filter containers.
 Many students find that the water in Dallas tastes like it has a fine grit in it and so the filter pitchers are provided as a source of grit-free water.
 Please fill the pitcher if its low when you get your water!